junxit/us-congress-bills-116/bill.md

 >     - **(A)** propose projects increasing resilience and reducing risk of harm to natural and built infrastructure;
 >     - **(B)** involve a partnership between two or more eligible entities to carry out a project or similar projects;
 >     - **(C)** take into account regional impacts of hazards on river basins, river corridors, micro-watersheds, macro-watersheds, estuaries, lakes, bays, and coastal regions and areas at risk of earthquakes, tsunamis, droughts, and wildfires; or
->     - **(D)** propose projects for the resilience of major economic sectors or critical national infrastructure, including ports, global commodity supply chain assets (located within an entity or within the jurisdiction of local governments, insular areas, and tribal governments), power and water production and distribution centers, and bridges and waterways essential to interstate commerce.
+>     - **(D)** propose projects for the resilience of major economic sectors or critical national infrastructure, including ports, global commodity supply chain assets (located within an entity or within the jurisdiction of local governments, insular areas, and tribalTribal governments), power and water production and distribution centers, and bridges and waterways essential to interstate commerce.
 >   - **(4)** *Insular areas*
 >     - **(A)** *Apportionment* From any amount remaining of funds reserved under paragraph (2), the Administrator may enter into agreements to provide capitalization grants to insular areas.
 >     - **(B)** *Requirements* An insular area receiving a capitalization grant under this section shall comply with the requirements of this section as applied to participating entities.
 > - **(e)** *Environmental review of revolving loan fund projects* The Administrator may delegate to a participating entity all of the responsibilities for environmental review, decision making, and action pursuant the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.), and other applicable Federal environmental laws including the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.) and the National Historic Preservation Act of 1966 (16 U.S.C.
-470 et seq.) that would apply to the Administrator were the Administrator to undertake projects under this section as Federal projects so long as the participating entity carry out such responsibilities in the same manner and subject to the same requirements as if the Administrator carried out such responsibilities.
+470 et seq.)(54 U.S.C.
+300101 et seq.) that would apply to the Administrator were the Administrator to undertake projects under this section as Federal projects so long as the participating entity carrycarries out such responsibilities in the same manner and subject to the same requirements as if the Administrator carried out such responsibilities.
 > - **(f)** *Use of funds*
 >   - **(1)** *Types of assistance* Amounts deposited in an entity loan fund, including loan repayments and interest earned on such amounts, may be used—
 >     - **(A)** to make loans, on the condition that—